qp3research/guava/README.md

 [`android` directory]: https://github.com/google/guava/tree/master/android

-## Adding Guava to your build
+## Latest release

-Guava's Maven group ID is `com.google.guava` and its artifact ID is `guava`.
+The most recent release is [Guava 23.4][current release], released 2017-11-08.

-Guava provides two different "flavors": one for use on a (Java 8+) JRE and one for use on Android or Java 7 or by any library that wants to be compatible with either of those.
-These flavors are specified in the Maven version field as either `27.0.1-jre` or `27.0.1-android`.
-For more about depending on Guava, see [using Guava in your build].
+The Maven group ID is `com.google.guava`, and the artifact ID is `guava`.
+Use version `23.4-jre` for the JRE flavor, or `23.4-android` for the Android flavor.

 To add a dependency on Guava using Maven, use the following: